Joe-Newton/mountainrescue/README.txt

 ajor etc.).
 My main problem lies here: I cannot put these variables on my webpage "http://127.0.0.1:8000/map/report" as they would need to be converted to javascript variables for this to be done (I am struggling to do this).
 I believe that if this done, the webpage statistics will update automatically if the database is updated and the webpage refreshed.Ipredict I will have to convert more python variables to javascript variables when the coordinates have been extracted from the "twitterdata.txt" file.
+I have also started up the "admin" section of Django so the database can be viewed and managed from an administrator account and this is ideally how records will be added/changed.

 Twitter Stream:
 I have written a program that (spearate to the django files) returns all the data about any recent tweet and dumps it in a file.
 This is